- Services for Business

 - Conveyancing login

-A period shorter than six months may be appropriate in a case where there appears to be a one-off problem that may subside in a short time rather than prolonged abuse that has occurred a number of times.
+Non-molestation orders tend to be valid for six or 12 months.
+A period of 12 months is likely to be appropriate in cases of long-term abuse.
+A period shorter than six months may be preferred in a case where there appears to be a one-off problem that is likely to subside after a short time, rather than prolonged abuse that has occured on several occasions.